-Our U.S. bank subsidiaries, Morgan Stanley Bank N.A. ("MSBNA") and Morgan Stanley Private Bank, National ("MSPBNA") (together, "U.S. Association Subsidiaries"), accept deposits, provide loans to a variety of customers, including large corporate and institutional clients as well as high to ultra-high net worth individuals, and invest in securities.
-Lending activity in the U.S. Bank Subsidiaries from the Institutional Securities business segment primarily includes Secured lending facilities and Commercial real estate loans.
-Lending activity in the U.S. Bank Subsidiaries from the Wealth Management business segment primarily includes Securities-based lending, which allows clients to borrow money against the value of qualifying securities, and Residential real estate loans.
+Our U.S. Bank Subsidiaries accept deposits, provide loans to a variety of customers, including large corporate and institutional clients, as well as high to ultra-high net worth individuals, and invest in securities.
+Lending activity in our U.S. Bank Subsidiaries from the Institutional Securities business segment primarily includes Secured lending facilities, Commercial and Residential real estate and Corporate loans.
+Lending activity in our U.S. Bank Subsidiaries from the Wealth Management business segment primarily includes Securities-based lending, which allows clients to borrow money against the value of qualifying securities, and Residential real estate loans.

 For a further discussion of our credit risks, see "Quantitative and Qualitative Disclosures about Risk-Credit Risk" herein.
-For a further discussion about loans and lending commitments, see Notes 10 and 15 to the financial statements.
+For a further discussion about loans and lending commitments, see Notes 9 and 14 to the financial statements.

-U.S. Bank Subsidiaries' Supplemental Financial Information1
+U.S. Bank Subsidiaries' Supplemental Financial Information

-\$ in billions D At ecember 31, 2022 At December 31, 2021
+\$ in billions At December 31, 2023 At December 31, 2022

-Investment securities portfolio:
+Investment securities:

-Investment securities-AFS \$ 66.9 \$ 81.6
+Available-for-sale at fair value \$ 66.6 \$ 66.9

-Investment securities-HTM 56.4 61.7
+Held-to-maturity 51.4 56.4

-Total investment securities \$ 123.3 \$ 143.3
+Total Investment securities \$ 118.0 \$ 123.3

-Wealth Management Loans 2
+Wealth Management Loans

-Residential real estate \$ 54.4 \$ 44.2
+Residential real estate \$ 60.3 \$ 54.4

-Securities-based lending and Other 3 91.7 85.0
+Securities-based lending and Other 86.2 91.7

-Total, net of ACL \$ 146.1 \$ 129.2
+Total, net of ACL \$ 146.5 \$ 146.1

-Institutional Securities Loans 2
+Institutional Securities Loans

-Corporate \$ 6.9 \$ 6.5
+Corporate \$ 10.1 \$ 6.9

-Secured lending facilities 37.1 33.1
+Secured lending facilities 40.8 37.1

-Commercial and Residential real estate 10.2 10.4
+Commercial and Residential real estate 10.7 10.2

-Securities-based lending and Other 6.0 6.3
+Securities-based lending and Other 4.1 6.0

-Total, net of ACL \$ 60.2 \$ 56.3
+Total, net of ACL \$ 65.7 \$ 60.2

-Total Assets \$ 391.0 \$ 386.1
+Total Assets \$ 396.1 \$ 391.0

-Deposits 4 \$ 350.6 \$ 346.2
+Deposits \$ 346.1 \$ 350.6

-- Amounts exclude transactions between the bank subsidiaries, as well as deposits from the Parent Company and affiliates. - For a further discussion of loans in the Wealth Management and Institutional Securities business segments, see "Quantitative and Qualitative Disclosures about Risk-Credit Risk" herein. - Other loans primarily include tailored lending. - For further information on deposits, see "Liquidity and Capital Resources-Funding Management-Balance Sheet-Unsecured Financing" herein.
+- Amounts exclude transactions between the bank subsidiaries, as well as deposits from the Parent Company and affiliates. - For a further discussion of loans in the Wealth Management and Institutional Securities business segments, see "Quantitative and Qualitative Disclosures about Risk-Credit Risk" herein. - Other loans primarily include tailored lending.
+For a further discussion of Other loans, see "Quantitative and Qualitative Disclosures about Risk-Credit Risk" herein. - For further information on deposits, see "Liquidity and Capital Resources-Funding Management-Balance Sheet-Unsecured Financing" herein.